 Campers have access to communal toilets, showers, and a utility room.

 A perfect location for bouldering and coasteering, the Bloody Bridge campsite is located right at the intersection of the Mourne Mountains and the coast.
 Wake up with a hot cup of tea as you gaze over the stunning waterfalls created by the river that gushes over massive boulders, streaming down from Slieve Donard to the sea.

 This location is one of the four main access points to the High Mournes, so it is also the ideal location for pitching a tent if you’re thinking about spending your days hiking.
 The site is directly next to the Brandy Pad and the Mourne Coastal Route – so beginning your hikes into the Mournes will be a piece of cake!

-The site is only two-miles from Newcastle and a short drive to Annalong so their are plenty of eateries and shops close by.
+The site is only two-miles from Newcastle and a short drive to Annalong so there are plenty of eateries and shops close by.

 Wake up to the luxurious peace and quiet of the Mourne Mountains at Northern Ireland’s only off-the-grid, self-catering, refurbished horse truck.
 Lackan Cottage Farm offers visitors the opportunity to stay in a newly transformed horse truck with a cosy interior made entirely from up-cycled materials.

 Escape the stresses of daily life in this comfortable accommodation, complete with a small kitchen, hot water, a fireplace, a wood stove, an outside toilet, and a bed with an amazing view of the Mournes.